Minimal types in stable Banach spaces: Preliminaries

 We say that a type $\pi(x)$ \emph{determines} a value of a formula $\ph(x)$ if $[\ph(x) = r] \in \pi$ for some $r \in \setR$.
 A \emph{complete} type over $A$ is a type over $A$ which determines a value for every formula over $A$ (with the right number of variables).
 We will denote the value of a formula $\ph$ ``according to the type $\pi$'' by $\ph^\pi$.

-Note the correspondence between complete theories and complete types (a complete type can be viewed as a complete theory in a certain language).
+There is a correspondence between complete theories and complete types (a complete type can be viewed as a complete theory in an expanded language).
 We denote the space of all complete type over a set $A$ in $n$ variables by $\tS^n(A)$.
 This is a compact Hausdorff topological space, but we will not be concerned with this fact here.
 Let $\tS(A) = \cup_{n<\om}S^n(A)$.
-Note that the space of types is relative to a certain model which contains $A$; but as we'll see in a bit, we will be working in one big model of the theory $T$ (the ``monster'' model), and all types will be computed in that structure.
+Note that the space of types is defined relatively to a certain model which contains $A$; but as we'll see in a bit, we will be working in one big model of the theory $T$ (the ``monster'' model), and all types will be computed in that structure.

 Given a model $M$, a set $A$ and a tuple $a \in M^k$, we denote by $\tp(a/A)$ the collection of all closed conditions over $A$ that $a$ satisfies.
 It is easy to see that $\tp(a/A) \in \tS(A)$, and we call it the type of $a$ over $A$ (again, we forget to mention $M$).
 Conversely, every complete type over a set $A$ is the type of some $a$ over $A$ (possibly $a$ is in some ultrapower of $M$; soon this won't matter because in the ``monster'' model we will have realizations for all types over ``small'' sets).